Backups

 Self-Restore MariaDB Clusters from the Backup

-IONOS DBaaS offers a self-restore feature to restore MariaDB clusters, an efficient way to restore your clusters from a backup to a previous state or point in time without manual intervention; thus, reducing downtime and minimizing data loss in case of unforeseen events.
-For more information about how to use this feature, see API How-Tos.
+IONOS DBaaS offers a self-restore feature to restore MariaDB clusters, which allows an efficient restoration of your clusters from a backup to a previous state or point in time without manual intervention.
+It reduces downtime and minimizes data loss in case of unforeseen events.
+You can either use the DCD or the API to self-restore your MariaDB clusters.

 The following are some of the features and benefits of self-restore:

-• Point-in-Time Recovery: The self-restore feature enables you to restore your MariaDB clusters to a specific point in time.
-For example, in scenarios where data corruption, accidental deletions, or issues arise, you can roll back the cluster to a state before the problem occurred.
+• Point-in-Time Recovery: You can restore your MariaDB clusters to a specific point in time.
+For example, you can roll back the cluster to a state before data corruption, accidental deletions, etc.

-• Automated Process: The self-restore operation is typically automated within the IONOS DBaaS platform, streamlining it and reducing the time and effort needed to restore a MariaDB cluster.
+• Automated Process: The automated process significantly streamlines and reduces the time and effort required to restore a MariaDB cluster.
 You can initiate the restore process through the API.

-• Data Consistency: The self-restore feature ensures that the restored MariaDB cluster is consistent and matches the data state at the specified point in time.
-It helps uphold data integrity and coherence across applications interacting with the respective MariaDB cluster.
+• Data Consistency: It ensures that the restored MariaDB cluster is consistent and matches the data state at the specified point in time.
+It helps maintain data integrity and coherence across applications interacting with the respective MariaDB cluster.

-• User Control: DBaaS provides complete control of the restoration process, enabling you to select a specific point in time for the restoration operation and monitor its progress.
+• User Control: You have complete control over the restoration process, allowing you to select a specific point in time for the restoration process and monitor its progress.

 Last updated